.

 Above and Below - Kokoshnik style tiara

-Before the first world war, tiaras were still de rigueur however with the social upheaval of the war these beautiful gems were often quietly put away until different times came, when so many had given their lives and the social structure of the country was changing so radically, the obvious flaunting of wealth by the wearing of a superfluous jewel was considered slightly dangerous.
+Before the first world war, tiaras were still de rigueur however the social upheaval at the time caused many of these beautiful gems to be quietly put away until different times came; when so many had given their lives, the obvious flaunting of wealth by the wearing of a superfluous jewel was considered slightly dangerous.
 Brides took to wearing head-dresses made of lace, of flowers, or perhaps just a veil.

-A brief period of brightness occurred during the twenties when hair jewels were back in vogue and alongside the beading and glamour of the dresses, long flapper style necklaces and bandeau of silk with a brooch of sparkling and beautiful intensity might have been pinned in the hair.
+A brief period of sparkling brightness occurred during the twenties when hair jewels were back in vogue and alongside the beading and glamour of the dresses, long flapper style necklaces and bandeau of silk with a brooch of glittering and beautiful intensity might have been pinned in the hair.

 Alongside the evocative jewels of the Art Deco period, austerity and financial ruin caused by the stock market crash in the 1930's must have led many leading families to quietly sell their jewels and tiaras which would more than likely have been broken down into their component parts of precious metals and jewels and have been recycled into more affordable gems - we will never know how many important jewels were subjected to this fate.